Corey Dickerson Player Props: Nationals vs. Phillies

-The Washington Nationals, including Corey Dickerson (batting .267 in his past 10 games, with three doubles, a home run, three walks and six RBI), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Nationals Park, Friday at 7:05 PM ET.
+The Washington Nationals, including Corey Dickerson (hitting .276 in his past 10 games, with three doubles, a home run, three walks and six RBI), battle starting pitcher Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Dodgers.
+In his previous game he had a one-hit performance (1-for-3) against the Phillies.

 Corey Dickerson Game Info & Props vs. the Phillies